yeehawgit/MGT6033-AUD/Week 4/4B demo questions.md

 C. sort_values()
 D. count()

-14. **(Hard, Select all that apply):** What steps are necessary to analyze the hour of day when most emails were sent?
+14. **(Hard, Select all that apply):** What steps did Robbie use to analyze the hour of day when most emails were sent?
 A. Convert the 'timestamp' column to UTC datetime
 B. Use `.dt.hour` to extract the hour
 C. Use `value_counts()` to count occurrences